Unifying the Three Algebraic Approaches to the CSP via Minimal Taylor Algebras: Proofs for Section : Omitting types

 \ThmAFree*

-\begin{proof} Combining the results of \cite{Barto14:local,Bulatov16:restricted} and \cite{Bulatov04:graph}, $\algA$ has bounded width if and only if no subalgebra of $\alg A$ has a nontrivial abelian quotient.
+\begin{proof} \hypertarget{ProofThm61}{} Combining the results of \cite{Barto14:local,Bulatov16:restricted} and \cite{Bulatov04:graph}, $\algA$ has bounded width if and only if no subalgebra of $\alg A$ has a nontrivial abelian quotient.
 The proof of Theorem 2.8 in~\cite{Kozik15:maltsev} shows that this is also equivalent to having wnu term operations of every arity $n \geq 3$.
-Thus, (i), (iii), and (iv) are equivalent.
+Thus, (ii), (iii), and (iv) are equivalent.
 To show that (ii) implies (i), it suffices to observe that if $\algA$ contains an abelian edge $(a,b)$ and congruence $\theta$ witnesses that, then the algebra $\Sg_\algA(a,b)/\theta$ is abelian.
-Finally, to show that (i) implies (ii), assume that there is a subalgebra $\algB$ of $\algA$ and its congruence $\theta$ such that $\algB/\theta$ is abelian.
-Then for any $a,b$ from different blocks of $\theta$, the pair $(a,b)$ is an abelian edge. \end{proof}
+Finally, to show that (i) implies (ii), assume that there is a subalgebra $\algB$ of $\algA$ and a congruence $\theta$ on $\algB$ such that $\algB/\theta$ is abelian.
+Then for any $a,b$ from different equivalence classes of $\theta$, the pair $(a,b)$ is an abelian edge. \end{proof}

 \ThmSFree*